Krishnanagar, Nadia: Ghurni

 The famous area called Ghurni is the birthplace of Yogiraj Sri Shyama Charan Lahiri Mahasaya, fountain-head of Kriya Yoga.
 Ghurni is the neighbourhood of the clay artists.
 Open studios and shops of the artists comprise an important attraction for tourists.
-It is said that initially it was Raja Krishnachandra who had settled a few families of talented clay artists in the area.

 Rajbari

 Rajbari, also known as the Krishnanagar Palace, is a royal palace with a Durga temple in the courtyard.
 The Durga puja was started by Raja Rudra Roy, the great-grandfather of Raja Krishnachandra Roy.
 Every year, Jhulan Mela is celebrated around the Rajbari in July–August and Baro Dol (as it is held 12 days after Dol Purnima) in March–April every year.
 Rajbari is mostly visited for the celebration of different festivals.
 These include the popular Jhulan Mela and the festival of colours Holi or Baro Dol.
 The historical monument surrounded by a water-body known as Dighi has a beautiful Goddess Durga temple erected in its central courtyard.